BEFORE

 The first question is do bad events actually occur in the life of those who do that which is good?
 Some suggest that bad events happen only in the life of those who do that which is bad, not in the life of those who do that which is good.
 I strongly believe that, just as bad events happen in the life of those who do that which is bad, bad events happen in the life of those who do that which is good.
 Illness and accidents cause a large percentage of people to suffer, missionaries get cancer, masses of people are killed in warfare, natural disasters take the lives of large groups of people.
 I may be wrong, yet it seems clear to me that many of those who do that which is good suffer bad events in their lives.

-So the question is, does God cause bad events?
+So the question is, does God cause events that cause people to suffer in this world?
 And if the answer is no, why does God allow bad events to happen?

 Many answer that God allows bad events to test us.
 Yet this answer seems less than satisfactory to me.
 It is clear that God does not want any human being to choose to do that which is bad, so it is clear that God does not want any human being to choose to do that which is bad so that another human being might be tested by their acts.
 It seems similarly clear to me that God does not want any human being to suffer from that which is bad, so God does not want any human being to suffer that which is bad so that the human being might be tested.
-I may be wrong, yet I strongly believe that God does not want any human being to do that which is bad, and that God does not want any human being to suffer from a bad event.
+God does not want any human being to do that which is bad, and God does not want any human being to suffer from a bad event.
 So why do bad events happen?

 This is a very difficult question.
 There is an answer that I strongly believe is true.